Microsoft 'IE Script'/Access/OBJECT Tag Vulnerability

 - .mde — MDB file with all modules compiled and all editable source code removed

-- .mdw — Microsoft Access workgroup information file synonym for the system database used to store group and user account names and the passwords used to authenticate users when they log on to an Access database or MDE file secured with
+- .mdw — Microsoft Access workgroup information file synonym for the system database used to store group and user account names and the passwords used to authenticate users when they log on to an Access database or MDE file secured with user-level security

 The patch provided by Microsoft addresses all the file extensions identified above.

 Please consult the following resources for further information regarding the other file types involved in exploited this vulnerability:

 The CERT Coordination Center thanks Georgi Guninski for discovering this vulnerability and Timothy Mullen, Alan Paller and the SANS Research Office, and the Microsoft Security Response Center for their help in developing this advisory.